modelscope/agentscope/docs/tutorial/104-usecase.md

         return x
 ```

-AgentScope provides several out-of-box Agents implements and organizes them as an *Agent Pool*.
+AgentScope provides several out-of-the-box Agents implements and organizes them as an *Agent Pool*.
 In this application, we use a built-in agent, `DictDialogAgent`.
 Here we give an example configuration of `DictDialogAgent` for a player assigned as the role of a werewolf:

 ```json
 {